John Hare, 1st Viscount Blakenham: Family

 In 1967, Joanna married American attorney and Harvard Law School professor Stephen Breyer; Breyer would be appointed a Circuit Judge on the United States Court of Appeals for the First Circuit in 1980 and a Justice of the Supreme Court of the United States in 1994.

-Lord Blakenham died in March 1982, aged 71, and was succeeded in the viscountcy by his only son, Michael.
+Lord Blakenham died in London on 7 March 1982, aged 71, and was succeeded in the viscountcy by his only son, Michael.
 Lady Blakenham died in November 1994, aged 86.

 Horticultural interests

 In 1951 he purchased a wood close to his home, to make a woodland garden.
 Over the following years he created glades and paths through the bluebells and planted many rare plants, and became known as the Blakenham Woodland Garden.

 Hare received the Victoria Medal of Honour from the Royal Horticultural Society in 1974.
 In 1982 he became treasurer of the Society.

 The Blakenham Woodland Garden was inherited by his son and is open to the public.
 On his death the wood was made into a charitable trust.
 His son, Michael Blakenham, a lifelong environmentalist has increased the stock of unusual specimens and has bought many rare including unnamed trees and shrubs from auctions at Royal Botanic Gardens, Kew.